How to set up a drip irrigation system for your patio pots and hanging baskets.

 I love this beautiful waterfall.
 It reminds me how essential water is to life.
 Without adequate water our planet would be a barren dessert.

-Did you know, our bodies are about 60% water?
+Did you know our bodies are about 60% water?
 Plants have us beat as they are about 90-95% water.
 Water is what transports the nutrients throughout the plant and what regulates the temperature of the plant.
-Plants in full sun keep from cooking, by giving off water through their leaves in a process called transpiration.
-On a hot summer day you may see them wilting in the heat, as they transpire off more moisture than their roots can replace.
-There is no need for concern when this happens, because during the cooler night time the roots will replenish the lost water.
+Plants in the full sun keep from cooking by giving off water through their leaves in a process called transpiration.
+On a hot summer day, you may see them wilting in the heat as they transpire off more moisture than their roots can replace.
+There is no need for concern when this happens because the roots will replenish the lost water during the cooler nighttime.
 The next morning the plants will again look lovely.
-To keep your plants healthy and happy you want to make sure they have just the right amount of water.
+To keep your plants healthy and happy, you want to make sure they have just the right amount of water.

 This page contains Amazon affiliate links.
 If you click a link, I may earn a small commission from qualifying purchases at no extra cost to you.

-A great way to insure your plants get the perfect amount of water (even if you are away), is to follow my simple instructions on how to set up a drip irrigation system on a timer.
+A great way to ensure your plants get the perfect amount of water (even if you are away) is to follow my simple instructions on setting up a drip irrigation system on a timer.

 Setting up a drip system can appear very complex.
 Most drip systems come as a kit with lots of pieces, parts, and stuff you have no idea how to use.
-I bought one of those kits several years ago when I was learning how to set-up a drip system and discovered one kit doesn’t fit all needs.
-I ended up needing to buy additional items for my drip watering needs and didn’t use most of the contents of the kit.
+I bought one of those kits several years ago when I learned how to set up a drip system and discovered one kit doesn’t fit all needs.
+I needed to buy additional items for my drip watering needs and didn’t use most of the kit’s contents.

-As a result of that experience I’ve developed another SIS (simple is smart) way for how to set up a drip irrigation system for watering your plants.
+As a result of that experience, I’ve developed another SIS (simple is smart) way to set up a drip irrigation system to water your plants.

 - 1/4 inch distribution tubing.(image #1)